hbkim1293/Capstone-Project/README.md

 ### Reference
 I added R script files in this repository.
 So if you wonder how my app was created, please check the scripts.
 I made my app based on twitter, blog, news text from coursera train data set.
 You can download it in [here.](https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip)
+If you want to practice my script, you have to download it.